Are you wondering if cranberries and cranberry products are good (and potentially beneficial) for pets? Well, you are not alone!

 That’s why bacterial cultures are so important when dealing with UTIs in pets, especially when the pet is suffering from frequent or chronic UTIs.
 That’s why we vets so often recommend and require urine testing for cats and dogs with “urinary issues.”

 Not all cranberry products are the same, and there’s no standardized dose established as yet, and actual scientific clinical studies (especially in animals) are lacking.
 Before starting any cranberry products, consult with your veterinarian to be sure that it is safe to use them based on your pet’s health status and confirm what products are reputable.

 Cranberry Supplements for Pets

-With all that I've stated in this article, if you'd like to try a cranberry supplement for your pet suffering with urinary issues, though actual scientific evidence to back up their use is lacking, many people report good results with the three brands highlighted below:
+With all that I've stated in this article if you'd like to try a cranberry supplement for your pet suffering from urinary issues, though actual scientific evidence to back up their use is lacking, many people report good results with the four brands highlighted below: